-Sustainability lies at the heart of the Group's business strategy and Elia Group's ActNow program, which was developed and published in 2021, setting out its long-term sustainability objectives.
-These objectives are guided by the UN SDGs, demonstrating that its organisational goals are explicitly linked to global goals, and are implemented through its business roadmaps and plans.
+As the owner of two grid operations, Elia Group stands as a catalyst for the ongoing energy transition.
+Sustainability is embedded into the heart of the Group's business strategy and Elia Group's ActNow program, which was developed and published in 2021, sets out specific targets and actions to seamlessly integrate sustainability into every facet of our operations.
+Rooted in five dimensions, these targets and actions are guided by the UN SDGs, demonstrating that its organisational goals are explicitly linked to global goals, and are implemented through its business roadmaps and plans.

 Its biggest contribution to sustainability lies in the development of the power grid and the enhancement of electricity market design, which in turn enable the integration of rapidly growing amounts of RES into the system and allow the further electrification of society to occur.
 These efforts are consolidated in the first objective of enabling the decarbonisation of the power sector.
 However, as a socially responsible Group, its commitment to sustainability reaches far beyond this: from reducing its own carbon footprint to embedding circularity in its core business processes to ensuring equal opportunities for all staff, ActNow is firmly embedded in its core business via its business roadmaps and plans.
+Our ActNow programme is instrumental in our commitment to serving society during the decarbonisation process, enabling us to achieve our ambitious corporate objectives in a truly sustainable manner.
+This commitment is evident in our focus on climate, environmental responsibility, and social and governance aspects.